 The complete guide to offering employee benefits in Germany

-When you’re hiring employees in Germany, one important aspect of onboarding you’ll need to take care of diligently is putting the employee benefits package together.
+When you’re hiring employees in Germany, you’ll need to put together an employee benefits package.
 It’s crucial to offer the right benefits both to stay compliant with German labor laws and to attract and retain high-quality talent.

 In this guide, you’ll learn everything you need to know about offering benefits that meet the statutory minimum requirements under German employment law, as well as how to go above and beyond for your employees in Germany.